Enhancer (genetics): Role in gene expression

 initiation, but generally have low basal activity.
 Other important cis-regulatory modules are localized in DNA regions that are distant from the transcription start sites.
 These include enhancers, silencers, insulators and tethering elements.
 Among this constellation of elements, enhancers and their associated transcription factors have a leading role in the regulation of gene expression.
 An enhancer localized in a DNA region distant from the promoter of a gene can have a very large effect on gene expression, with some genes undergoing up to 100-fold increased expression due to an activated enhancer.

 Enhancers are regions of the genome that are major gene-regulatory elements.
 Enhancers control cell-type-specific gene expression programs, most often by looping through long distances to come in physical proximity with the promoters of their target genes.
 While there are hundreds of thousands of enhancer DNA regions, for a particular type of tissue only specific enhancers are brought into proximity with the promoters that they regulate.
 In a study of brain cortical neurons, 24,937 loops were found, bringing enhancers to their target promoters.
 Multiple enhancers, each often at tens or hundreds of thousands of nucleotides distant from their target genes, loop to their target gene promoters and can coordinate with each other to control the expression of their common target gene.

+A short sequence of DNA (50-1500 base pairs) that is recognized by specific proteins, generally known as activators, that act to help increase the chance that its associated gene will be transcribed.